Skip to main content

 From the Media Library, you can:

-• Search and filter — Find files quickly by name or type
+• Search and filter — Find files quickly by name or media type

 • Delete unused files — Remove media you no longer need

-• View file details — See file size, dimensions, and upload date
+• View file details — See URL, file size, MIME type, dimensions, and upload date